-Level Learning Outcomes Level 4 K1 Subject knowledge - knowledge and understanding of the subject of computing and computer applications.
-This includes relevant academic and professional standards and commercial contexts as required to practise in the computer science field.
-K2 Currency of knowledge - knowledge and understanding of the latest technologies, methodologies and best practices in the field of computer science.
-K3 Contextual knowledge - knowledge of a range of issues (moral and ethical, legal, social, environmental and commercial) relevant to professional practice in computer science.
+Level Learr Level Learning Outcomes Level 4 Level 4 K1 Subject knowledge - knowledge and understanding of the subject of computing and computer applications.
+This includes relevant academic and professional standards and commercial contexts as required to practise in the games industry.
+K2 Currency of knowledge - knowledge and understanding of the latest technologies, methodologies and best practices in computer science and games development.
+K3 Contextual knowledge - knowledge of a range of issues (moral and ethical, legal, social, environmental and commercial) relevant to professional practice in computer science and games development.
 K4 Commercial understanding - the ability to comprehend and apply business concepts and principles, understanding the broader economic, organisational and market context in which computing solutions are developed and deployed.
 I1 Problem-solving - the ability to identify, use and justify problem-solving techniques to satisfy a set of given requirements, as an individual and within a team.
 12 Investigation - the ability to carry out investigations to support software development, including the specification, design and development processes.

 13 Analytical perspective - the ability to use appropriate strategies to tackle computing problems, guided by theoretical understanding of the subject area.
-Level 5 K1 Subject knowledge - a deep understanding of the technical aspects of computer science, encompassing a broad range of topics and skills related to the design, development and implementation of computer systems, software and algorithms.
-K2 Currency of knowledge - professional understanding of a range of standard and emergent technologies in breadth and depth, programming tools and methodologies, computational thinking and problem-solving strategies and techniques. К3 Contextual knowledge - the application of coherent and detailed knowledge of a range of issues (moral and ethical, legal, social, environmental and commercial) relevant to professional practice in the computer science sector.
-K4 Commercial understanding - proficiency in the comprehension and application of business concepts and principles, understanding the broader economic, organisational and market context in which computing solutions are developed and deployed. l1 Problem-solving - the ability to critically analyse, strategise and implement effective solutions to complex challenges.
-12 Investigation - the ability to conduct investigations into the nature of software development, including the specification, design and development processes.
+Level 5 K1 Subject knowledge - a deep understanding of the technical aspects of computer science and games development, encompassing a broad range of topics and skills related to the design, development and implementation of computer systems, software and algorithms.
+K2 Currency of knowledge - professional understanding of a range of standard and emergent technologies in breadth and depth, programming tools and methodologies, computational thinking and problem-solving strategies and techniques. К3 Contextual knowledge - the application of coherent and detailed knowledge of a range of issues (moral and ethical, legal, social, environmental and commercial) relevant to professional practice in the computer science and games development sector.
+K4 Commercial understanding - proficiency in the comprehension and application of business concepts and principles, understanding the broader economic, organisational and market context in which computing solutions are developed and deployed.
+I1 Problem-solving - the ability to critically analyse, strategise and implement effective solutions to complex challenges. l2 Investigation - the ability to conduct investigations into the nature of software development, including the specification, design and development processes.
 13 Analytical perspective - the application of appropriate strategies to tackle complex computing problems, guided by a theoretical understanding of the subject area.
-Level 6 K1 Subject knowledge - a comprehensive understanding and expertise in the technical aspects of computer science, including relevant academic and professional standards and commercial contexts as required to practise in the computer science field.
-K2 Currency of knowledge - critical and professional understanding and evaluation of a range of standard and emergent technologies, programming tools, methodologies and best practices in computer science. КЗ Contextual knowledge - critical understanding and evaluation of a range of issues (moral and ethical, legal, social, environmental and commercial) relevant to professional practice in the subject specialism.
+Level 6 K1 Subject knowledge - a comprehensive understanding and expertise in the technical aspects of computer science and games development, including relevant academic and professional standards and commercial contexts as required to practise in the computer science field.
+K2 Currency of knowledge - critical and professional understanding and evaluation of a range of standard and emergent technologies, programming tools, methodologies and best practices in computer science and games development. К3 Contextual knowledge - critical understanding and evaluation of a range of issues (moral and ethical, legal, social, environmental and commercial) relevant to professional practice in the subject specialism.

 K4 Commercial understanding - a comprehensive understanding of the broader context in which technology is applied, recognising the needs, challenges and constraints to ensure that technology is effective and aligned with the goals and values of its environment.
-I1 Problem-solving - the ability to critically evaluate and select problem-solving techniques to computing requirements, as an individual and within a team. l2 Investigation - the ability to critically investigate software development including specification, design and secure development processes.
+I1 Problem-solving - the ability to critically evaluate and select problem-solving techniques to computing requirements, as an individual and within a team.
+12 Investigation - the ability to critically investigate software development including specification, design, and secure development processes.
 13 Analytical perspective - a systematic and methodical approach to understanding and interpreting complex computing problems in order to make informed decisions, optimise solutions and address challenges effectively.